Remote-Stream/psyber/README.md

  or

- - Use local audio model to generate new sampels for you e.g. `musicgen('90s drum beat heavy', 'drum2')
+ - Use local audio model to generate new samples for you e.g. `musicgen('90s drum beat heavy 120 bpm', 'drum2')

 ```